DirkieDurky/dirc/README.md

 Writes a value to the stack and decreases the stack pointer by 1.
 - `pop _ _ reg`
 Copies the value at the stack pointer to the register specified by the return address and increases the stack pointer by 1.
-- `store value location _`
+- `store value address _`
-Writes a value to the specified location in memory.
+Writes a value to the specified address in memory.
-- `load location _ reg`
+- `load address _ reg`
-Copies the value at the specified location in memory to the register specified by the return address.
+Copies the value at the specified address in memory to the register specified by the return address.
 - `noop _ _ _`
 Does nothing at all for a tick.
 - `read _ _ reg`